aws/aws-cdk/design/cdk-bootstrap.md

 we can add a CLI option that will perform a 'bootstrap version check' before doing any operations.
-It will call the `DescribeStack` CFN API, and get the value of the `BootstrapVersion` export.
+It will call the `DescribeStack` CFN API, and get the value of the `AwsCdkBootstrapVersion` export.
 Depending on the value retrieved, it will then:

 * If no such stack was found, that means bootstrapping was not performed for this environment.
   Fail with the appropriate message.

-* If the stack was found, but it didn't have an export called `BootstrapVersion`, that means the bootstrap stack is of an older version than the used CLI version, and needs to be updated.
+* If the stack was found, but it didn't have an export called `AwsCdkBootstrapVersion`, that means the bootstrap stack is of an older version than the used CLI version, and needs to be updated.
   Fail with the appropriate message.